Arjith8/OverEngBE/README.md

 > This infra sys design will not include info on postgres/redis etc unless I find something interesting that warrants mentioning them here

 - For code quality
-    - I intend to add a pre commit hook that uses ruff and ty(was planning to use black earlier but maybe changed my mind)
+    - [X] I intend to add a pre commit hook that uses ruff and pyright

 - Deploy to Container Apps/ ECS/ Cloud Run, will prolly use container apps due to some free creds i have
     - To do that i intend to push to Container/image registry of sorts from whichever cloud provider of choice or might even be docker hub